Natural setting and small-town living in Wales

 Wales Community Park is often used for Little League games and has a popular disc golf course.
 It’s the go-to spot for celebrations like the annual Wales Party in the Park.
 This community-wide event offers food trucks, live music, a beer garden and a fireworks show.

 Local churches are another place for the community to get together.
 Bethlehem Lutheran has a preschool, and Jerusalem Presbyterian Church plans a popular chicken barbecue every year.
-“They cook hundreds of chickens, and you can get homemade sides and every type of pie imaginable,” Lecher says.
+Volunteers wake up early to cook hundreds of chickens on outdoor grills, served with potato salad and handmade pie flavors.
+“You can find any kind of pie — rhubarb, strawberry, French silk, peach — it’s unbelievable,” Lecher says.

 Big brand shopping and commutes to Milwaukee or Waukesha